reapp/reapp-ui/docs/core/typeahead.md

 Type: `Object`

-Set any addtional props that will be included on the typeahead input.
+Set any additional props that will be included on the typeahead input.

 ## Developing